mTxServ/php-open-game-protocol-client/README.md

 # PHP OGP (Open Game Protcol) Client

-This is a fork of official client (http://open-game-protocol.org/download.php) for latest version of PHP.
+This is a fork of official PHP OGP client (http://open-game-protocol.org/download.php) for latest version of PHP.

 # Usage

 ```
 <?php

-require_once 'ogp.class.php';
+require_once 'ogp.php';

 $ogp = new OGP('127.0.0.1', 27015);
 if(!$ogp->getStatus()) {